cartman640/vault/README.md

-This is a docker container, compatible with dRunner, for running Hashicopr Vault.
+This is a docker container, compatible with dRunner, for running Hashicorp Vault.
 It's configured to use the disk backend.

 To install: